Mason10198/SkywarnPlus/README.md

 If you'd like to use IDChange, you must create your own audio files.
 Follow **[this guide](https://wiki.allstarlink.org/images/d/dd/RecordingSoundFiles.pdf)** on how to record/convert audio files for use with Asterisk/app_rpt.

+> [!TIP]
->**For users wishing to maintain vocal continuity in their SkywarnPlus installation, the original creator of SkywarnPlus (N5LSN) and the woman behind the voice of it's included library of audio recordings (N5LSN XYL) will, for a small fee, record custom audio files for your SkywarnPlus installation.
-Contact information is readily available via QRZ.**
+> For users wishing to maintain vocal continuity in their SkywarnPlus installation, the original creator of SkywarnPlus (N5LSN) and the woman behind the voice of it's included library of audio recordings (N5LSN XYL) will, for a small fee, record custom audio files for your SkywarnPlus installation.
+Contact information is readily available via QRZ.

 ## County Identifiers